vladrich/x11-window-search/README.md

 # fvwm-window-search

-Incremental search for a window title/class & immediate switch to the selected window *during the search*.
+Incremental window search & immediate switch to the selected window *during the search*.

 Uses a patched version of dmenu as a GUI.

-[TODO: link to a youtube video]

 ![A screenshot of running fvwm-window-search](https://raw.github.com/gromnitsky/fvwm-window-search/master/screnshot1.png)